-The SCOE Bulletin published three to four times per year and distributed to teachers and administrators throughout Sonoma County.
+The SCOE Bulletin is published two to three times per year and distributed to teachers and administrators throughout Sonoma County.
+Two recent issues have received Awards of Excellence from the California School Public Relations Association.

 Trauma-Informed Teaching: Knowing Our Students' Stories and Fostering Resilience | January 2017